fokosun/Checkpoint2/README.md

 ## Usage

-- make sure to establish a connection your database
+- make sure to establish a connection to  database
 - create your database tables using pluralized names e.g users, cars.
-- define the table schema e.g users table will look something like [username, email, password, phone]
+- define the table schema e.g users table schema could look like
+:point_right: [username, email, password, phone]
 - when the above is set, you can start using potatoORM

 #### Example